 Financial: Based on the applicant’s resources, income, and/or other financial assistance (such as foster care placement cost.

-Medical: Based on the applicant’s medical disabilities
+Medical: Based on the applicant’s medical disabilities.

 SSI/SSP Application Reviewer EW Responsibilities

 Performs a subsequent review of all documents in the SSI/SSP physical case folder to ensure that all the requirements by the SSA are fulfilled and the applicable forms are completed properly with all valid signatures.